matija13795/Frost-and-Flame/README.md

 - Player 2 (Ice Yeti): Arrow keys for movement, l for special ability

 ## Technical Implementation
-The game is built using object-oriented programming principles in Processing (Python mode), with classes for various entities in the game environment, including:
+The game is built using object-oriented programming principles in Processing (Python), with classes for various entities in the game environment, including:

 - Characters (Fire Mage and Ice Yeti)
 - Platforms